Ask your audiologist or hearing aid provider about telecoils. Hearing healthcare provider (pdf)

 Whenever your telecoils are programmed, make sure you understand how to use your telecoils with a hearing loop.

-Remember, if a telecoil is desired in a hearing aid, they must be installed during the manufacturing process.
-Note, although one can access a telecoil via a streamer, it is often much easier to use if it is installed as a program in the hearing aid.
+Remember, if a telecoil is desired in a hearing device, they must be installed during the manufacturing process.
+Note, although one can access a telecoil via an accessory (such as a streamer), it is often much easier to use if it is installed as a program.